frontmeans/style-producer/README.md

 It is also possible to specify at-rule query as CSS property.
 For that the property name should be the same as qualifier one.
-E.g. if CSS rule selector is `{ c: 'screen-only', $: '@media:sr' }` and CSS rule properties contain `{ '@media:sr': 'screen' }`, the rendered CSS would be the sane as above.
+E.g. if CSS rule selector is `{ c: 'screen-only', $: '@media:sr' }` and CSS rule properties contain `{ '@media:sr': 'screen' }`, the rendered CSS would be the same as above.
 This technique makes it possible to dynamically update the at-rule queries.